ADLIN100/project2/README.md

 Here are resources for the song:

-- “We Are the Champions” song by Queen:
+- “We Are the Champions” song by Queen & Freddie Mercury:
 https://www.youtube.com/watch?v=04854XqcfCY
 - https://genius.com Queen-we-are-the-champions-lyrics